pradeepgadde/blog/_posts/2022-04-09-kubernetes-putting-it-altogether.md

 ![pacman-ingress-url]({{ site.url }}{{ site.baseurl }}/assets/images/pacman-ingress-url.jpeg)

-> Note that the Pac-Man app still have some issues with loading the images (missing information) and also notice the `/` at the end, without which the rendering is still bad.
+> Note that the `wordsmith` app still has some issues with loading the images (missing information) and also notice the `/` at the end, without which the rendering is still bad.
 I guess these are related to the way actual applications are defined and URL rewriting.
 But we get the idea (of using Ingress) to meet our final goal.